swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 ### Adding version as a parameter to `init()`

-Instead of `UUID.timeOrdered()`, we considered `UUID(version: 7)`.
+Instead of `UUID.version7()`, we considered `UUID(version: 7)`.
 However, different versions require different parameters — version 5 needs a name and namespace, version 8 needs custom data — so a single initializer would either need to accept many optional parameters or use an associated-value enum.
 Static factory methods are clearer and allow each version to have its own natural parameter list.

 ### Supporting all UUID versions immediately